Disc Golf Workout: How to Get Fit and Improve Your Game

 Fitness Preparation for Disc Golf

-• Gradually increase workout intensity and duration
+• Gradually ramp up the intensity and duration of your workouts

-• Kettlebell swings for explosive power
+• Utilize kettlebell swings for explosive power

-• Resistance band exercises for shoulder health
+• Include resistance band workouts to maintain shoulder health

-• Flexibility and balance training:
+• Focus on flexibility and balance training;

 Disc golf exercise